 Regulation on sustainability-related disclosure in the financial services sector

 The Commission put forward the action plan on financing sustainable growth in March 2018.
-Action 7 of the action plan calls for clarifying institutional investors’ and asset managers’ duties.
-The European Commission followed through on this action in May 2018 with a proposal for a regulation on disclosures relating to sustainable investments and sustainability risks and amending Directive (EU) 2016/2341.
+As part of action 9 of the action plan – on strengthening sustainability disclosure – the European Commission followed through on this action in May 2018 with a proposal for a regulation on disclosures relating to sustainable investments and sustainability risks and amending Directive (EU) 2016/2341.
 The proposal was adopted as part of the sustainable finance package.

 The disclosures regulation was adopted by co-legislators in spring 2019 and was published on 9 December 2019 in the Official Journal.
 It is already in force but will apply from 10 March 2021.

 It lays down sustainability disclosure obligations for manufacturers of financial products and financial advisers toward end-investors.
-It does so in relation to the integration of sustainability risks by financial market participants (i.e. asset managers, institutional investors…, all entities offering financial products where they manage clients’ money) and financial advisers in all investment processes and for financial products that pursue the objective of sustainable investment.
+It does so in relation to the integration of sustainability risks by financial market participants (i.e. asset managers, institutional investors, insurance companies, pension funds, etc., all entities offering financial products where they manage clients’ money) and financial advisers in all investment processes and for financial products that pursue the objective of sustainable investment.

 In addition, the co-legislators added disclosure obligations as regards adverse impacts on sustainability matters at entity and financial products levels, i.e. whether financial market participants and financial advisers consider negative externalities on environment and social justice of the investment decisions/advice and, if so, how this is reflected at the product level.
 The reason is that investment decisions and financial advice might cause, contribute to or be directly linked to negative material effects on environment and society, regardless of whether the investment strategy pursue a sustainable objective or not, such as investments in assets that pollute water or devastate bio-diversity, to ensure the sustainability of investments.